 Where do I vote?

-Marblehead is divided into seven precincts.
+Marblehead is divided into six precincts.
 You must vote in your own precinct.
 Call the Town Clerk to find out which precinct you live in or look in the Residents Book.
 You can also find your precinct by entering your street address on the Secretary of State’s election page.

 - Precinct 1 votes at the Old Town House (1 Market Square)